Cognigy/Transformers/endpoint/webhook/lekabapi/README.md

 ### Question Node (Including Optional Question)

 All Question Types except Date is supported.
-All output types, except "Adaptive Card" and "List" of the Say Node is supported if the channel (WhatsApp, Messenger etc.) supports them.
+All output types, except "Adaptive Card" and "List" of the Question Node is supported if the channel (WhatsApp, Messenger etc.) supports them.